seanjyjy/ModuleFuture/README.md

 ## Version Control System

 For this project, we picked up Git integration and Github, and split our features into different branches.
 At the end of each week, we merged into the master branch after checking its functionality.
-Git network graph is linked in the footnote[^2].
+You can view our github graph [here](https://docs.google.com/document/d/14478-enKSBYA9VNpdzKDbmkPWpXFyGDKvdzRuUVU3Zk/edit?usp=sharing).

 ##